talenet/talenet/README.md

 # build electron application for production
 npm run build

-# TODO: what does this actually?
+# TODO: what part of our stack runs this actually?
 # build for production and view the bundle analyzer report
 # npm run build --report